kittynugget/Test-Documentation/docs/Chapter3.md

 ![image84](https://user-images.githubusercontent.com/34769184/130831676-6f8ad1e6-7757-4c43-a316-c14c60083feb.png)![image3](https://user-images.githubusercontent.com/34769184/130834391-935efef3-44c4-498f-afd1-24894203dec8.png)

-### 3.2.4 Functionality of the Trail Chain List

-1. While in Track Mode, the List Window will display a list of all the Trails you have created, as shown here:
+While in Track Mode, the List Window will display a list of all the Trails you have created, as shown here:

 ![image102](https://user-images.githubusercontent.com/34769184/130832167-802a3a62-5786-46b8-be0b-14a66fb5b0f1.png)

-2. A way to Focus a Trail Chain is with a **Mouse Click** on the chain’s row within the **Trail Chain List**
+A way to Focus a Trail Chain is with a **Mouse Click** on the chain’s row within the **Trail Chain List**

 ![image51](https://user-images.githubusercontent.com/34769184/130832283-8a094cff-b723-4eae-ac87-07f714477125.png)

-3. The **Pick Toggle** Button will add that Trail to the list of chains shown on the Filter Screen.
+The **Pick Toggle** Button will add that Trail to the list of chains shown on the Filter Screen.

-4. More options for Trails can be accessed with a **Right Mouse Click** on a trail’s row (CTRL & Mouse Click on Mac) INSERT IMAGE
+More options for Trails can be accessed with a **Right Mouse Click** on a trail’s row (CTRL & Mouse Click on Mac) INSERT IMAGE
   * **Rename** lets you input a string to name the selected Trail Chain.
   * **Recolor** lets you choose a new color for the selected Trail Chain.
   * **Delete** will delete all of the links of the selected Trail Chain, eliminating the whole chain.

-5. With a Trail focused, the Contents Window will display the contents of the focused Trail
+With a Trail focused, the Contents Window will display the contents of the focused Trail
   * The Contents Window (One-To-Many) displays the individual Words within a Trail Chain, showing their **Unit Sequence, Token Order,** and **Text**, and the remaining three columns display entry level fields that the user can change.
   * The Contents Window (One-To-One) displays the chain level fields that the user selects and the values stored for those fields in each Trail.
   - The Contents of any Trail Chain can be sorted using the **Sort Buttons** next to the column’s name.
 When the arrow is facing right it is default sorted based on discourse order.
 Clicking on the sort button will change it to alphanumeric descending, clicking another time will result in alphanumeric ascending.
 Clicking again from this point will restore the default sort.